From the CEO's Desk: TestOps at the Speed of DevOps

 “Automation and DevOps are going to kill the testing and QA teams” - I believe I heard this even before I heard about DevOps and automation.
-Both these terms are taking the IT world by storm and are fulfilling the basic objective which every business aims for, i.e., faster delivery and higher quality.
-Agile development, continuous integration, and automated delivery processes are taking care of the faster delivery but I think we can still argue about the speed at which we need to deliver the quality part.
+Both these terms are taking the IT world by storm and are fulfilling the basic objective that every business aims for, i.e., faster delivery and higher quality.
+Agile development, continuous integration, and automated delivery processes are taking care of faster delivery, but I think we can still argue about the speed at which we need to deliver the quality part.
 This is where QA and testing teams need to step up their game.
-Testing teams and architects can show the Dev and Ops teams why they need to go hand in hand with test teams, and how important test designs, test case development, and test automation can be.
+Testing teams and architects can show the Dev and Ops teams why they need to go hand in hand with test teams and how important test designs, test case development, and test automation can be.

 Automation, Agile, and Continuous Testing